 A warm and cozy bowl of apple cinnamon millet porridge is a great hot breakfast for the winter months!
+Gluten free, vegan, and very healthy, too!

-This month’s theme is a new ingredient for a new year.
-We were challenged to try an ingredient that was new to us this month.
-There are a lot of ingredients on my list to try…including persimmons, pomelos, and teff.
-But I decided to try millet this month.
+I decided to try millet this month.
 I’ve seen millet many times in the store, and I just haven’t gotten around to trying this gluten free grain.

 Funnily enough, millet is one of the main ingredients in bird seed, so when you eat millet, you’re literally eating bird food. ;) Millet is a very non-allergenic grain that contains good amounts of magnesium, niacin, and even tryptophan (you know, that amino acid we associate with Thanksgiving and feeling sleepy).
 It’s high in protein and easily digestible, making it a great addition to a gluten free diet.